-Strike at Liège Airport, Belgium leaves dozens of aircraft stranded - Aviation24.be
+Strike at Liège Airport, Belgium, leaves dozens of aircraft stranded - Aviation24.be

-Since last night, workers active in the freight section of Liège Airport, Belgium have stopped working.
-As the staff responsible for refueling aircraft is on strike, dozens of aircraft are currently stranded at the freight section of the airport.
+Since last night, workers active in the freight section of Liège Airport, Belgium, have stopped working.
+As the staff responsible for refuelling aircraft are on strike, dozens of aircraft are currently stranded at the freight section of the airport.
 Other aircraft were forced to divert to nearby airports.

 The dispute between workers’ representatives and the airport management mainly concerns a change in the hourly regime for new recruits (which would go from a 12-hour shift to an 8-hour day shift) as well as the granting of a seniority bonus.